Thadz/thadz.github.io/_posts/2014-03-16-Install-Ubuntu-On-T440s.md

 tags: t440s, thinkpad, ubuntu
 ---

 Recently I bought a Thinkpad T440s.
-The latest Windows 8.1 looks really gorgeous, but it is so different from any previous versions that I am almost learning to use a whole new OS.
+The latest Windows 8.1 looks really gorgeous, but it is so different from any previous version that I am almost using a whole new OS.
 Given that I seldom use Windows for development, I decided to only install Ubuntu on my laptop.
-The process of installing is nothing new, except that one needs to remember disable all UEFI settings in BIOS.
+The process of installing is nothing new, except that one needs to remember to disable all UEFI settings in BIOS.
 Otherwise, the computer wouldn't load Ubuntu.

 # Disable UEFI settings

 When the compter starts, press **ENTER** or **F1** to go to the **BIOS** menu.
 Then go to **Security** page, select **Secure Boot**, disable **Secure Boot**.
 Later, go back to the top level, and go to **Startup** page, change **UEFI/Legacy Boot** to **Both** and **UEFI/Legacy Boot Priority** to **Legacy First**.
 You may also need to tweak the **Boot** order for loading the installation media.

 # [Thinkpad Touchpad Driver] (https://github.com/ScottGarman/thinkpad_t440s)
-By default, the touchpad doesn't suppor middle key etc. To add the support for this, we need to first deactivate gnome setting by
+By default, the touchpad doesn't support middle key etc. To add the support for this, we need to first deactivate gnome settings by

 {% highlight bash %}
 sudo apt-get install dconf-editor
 {% endhighlight %}

-uncheck the "active" option in **org.gnome.settings-daemon.plugins.mouse**.
+Then, uncheck the "active" option in **org.gnome.settings-daemon.plugins.mouse**.

 Now create a file named as **99-synaptics-t440s.conf** under **/etc/X11/xorg.conf.d/** and paste the following in the file.